National Football League

 - Phil’s Oyster Bar & Seafood Restaurant – 4335 Perkins Roadm Baton Rouge, Louisiana.
 Telephone: (225) 924-3045.

 Where to Root for the New Orleans Saints Around the Country

 If you want to root for the New Orleans Saints, chances are there is a sports bar that will make you feel welcome nearby.

-While not necessarily exclusive New Orleans Saints hangouts, the following sports bars often attract Who Dat fans on game day.
-But always call ahead to make sure the game with will broadcast!
+Many of these sports bars are hard-core Saints hangouts.
+And most of them attract Who Dat fans on game day.
+But always call ahead to make sure the game will be broadcast!

 - Shuck-N-Dive Cajun Cafe – 650 North Federal Highway, Fort Lauderdale, Florida.
 Telephone: (954) 462-0088. – “Official Site of the New Orleans Saints.”